Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints

-\textbf{Pure Exploration under Constraints.} In recent years, such aforementioned real-life problems naturally motivated the study of pure exploration under a set of known and unknown constraints~\citep{katz2018feasible,wang2021best,li2023optimal,wu2023best,carlsson2024pure}.
-Specifically, we aim to find the optimal policy that maximises the expected rewards over the set of arms and also satisfies the true constraints with confidence $1-\delta$.
-This is known as the \textit{fixed-confidence setting} of pure exploration~\citep{wang2021best,carlsson2024pure}, while there exists fixed-budget setting also which is of independent interest~\citep{katz2018feasible,li2023optimal,faizal2022constrained}.
+\textbf{Pure Exploration under Constraints.} The aforementioned problems motivated the study of pure exploration under a set of known and unknown constraints~\citep{katz2018feasible,wang2021best,li2023optimal,wu2023best,carlsson2024pure}.
+Specifically, we aim to find the optimal policy that maximises the expected reward obtained from the set of arms and satisfies the true constraints, with confidence $1-\delta$.
+This is known as the \textit{fixed-confidence setting} of pure exploration~\citep{wang2021best,carlsson2024pure}.
+On the other hand, there is also the fixed-budget setting, which is of independent interest~\citep{katz2018feasible,li2023optimal,faizal2022constrained}.
 Existing literature has studied either the general linear constraints when they are known~\citep{carlsson2024pure,Camilleri22}, or very specific type of unknown constraints, e.g. safety~\citep{wang2021best}, knapsack~\citep{li2023optimal}, fairness~\citep{wu2023best}, preferences~\citep{lindner2022interactively} etc. Here, we study the \textit{pure exploration problem in the fixed-confidence setting subject to unknown linear constraints on the policy}, which generalises all these settings (Section~\ref{sec:formulation}).
-Further discussions on related works is in Appendix~\ref{sec:Ex_related_work}.
+A detailed discussion on related works is deferred to Appendix~\ref{sec:Ex_related_work}.